rancher/webhook/docs.md

 For all secrets of type `provisioning.cattle.io/cloud-credential`, places a `field.cattle.io/creatorId` annotation with the name of the user as the value.

+If `field.cattle.io/noCreatorRBAC` annotation is set, `field.cattle.io/creatorId` does not get set.

 #### On delete

 Checks if there are any RoleBindings owned by this secret which provide access to a role granting access to this secret.